 Virtual One-Day Madrichim Training Seminars

-Were you expecting to staff a Birthright Israel trip this summer?
-Did you miss out on the opportunity to work with your students, engage with young professionals in your local community, or a chance to build a new community, or kehillah, with people who share your passions, beliefs, and values?
+Are you expecting to staff a Birthright Israel trip this summer, or next winter?
+Do you want to make the most of this opportunity to offer meaningful experiences to your trip participants, and invite them to build a new community, or kehillah, with people who share their same values?
 Are you counting the days until you can board that plane and arrive back in the Promised Land?
 Well...we feel the exact same way!

 We want to take all of that energy and passion and do something constructive with it.
-Our idea, is to work with you to become even better prepared for your role as Birthright Israel madrichim.
-As such, we've reached out to our partnering Trip Organizers as well as other like-minded Jewish and Israel educational institutions to put together a series of Virtual One-Day Madrichim Training Seminars for North American (US and Canadian) trip staff.
+Our idea is to work with you to become even better prepared in your role as Birthright Israel madrichim (Hebrew for "trip staff").
+As such, we will be working with our colleagues at the Birthright Israel Institute for Tour Educators, as well as our partnering Trip Organizers, and other Jewish and Israel educational institutions to put together a series of Virtual One-Day Madrichim Training Seminars for you, our North American (US and Canadian) trip staff.

-This online educational series is built to allow you to pick and choose topics that feel the most interesting to you.
+These sessions are built to allow you to pick and choose topics that feel the most interesting to you.
 You can choose to register to participate in one, several, or all, of the sessions found on this website.
-And, the best thing is that these aren't theoretical teachings, or things that will end up contributing to your growing Zoom fatigue.
-Instead, these seminars are imbued with intentionality.
+And, the best thing is, these aren't theoretical lessons or things that will end up contributing to your growing Zoom fatigue.
+Rather, the seminars and workshops will be imbued with intentionality.
 In the purest sense, we are offering you tachlis, or useful knowledge.
-These are sessions that will offer practical guidance to commonplace encounters which you'll then be able to use or adapt in the field.
-And, best of all, you'll get to spend the time learning with your peers, and your hosts will be world class Jewish educators and leading experts in the field of Israel education who have actual experience with Birthright Israel trips.
+And, best of all, you'll get to spend time learning with your peers.
+Meanwhile, your teachers will be world-class educators who are leading experts within Birthright Israel and in the larger field of Israel education.

 LEAD WITH INTENTIONALITY